Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 🎟️ Payment via the web address https://cda.ve.it.

-At the moment the booking page is only in Italian and English, but it is uncomplicated.
-Payment only possible by credit card and Paypal.
+💳 Payment is currently only possible by credit card or PayPal.
 The QR code generated there must be shown during checks.
-Fines between 50 and 300 euros (plus increased access fee).
+Fines between €50 and €300 (plus increased access fee).

 🏨 Hotel guests in the historic center pay no extra entrance fee!